dipanwita2019/codestral_benchmarking/README.md

 2. The loop captures when the first response token arrives.
 3. TTFT is displayed for each script in seconds.

+## Verify Output
+Review the output file generated after running each script to make sure the codestral model is the generating code as instructed and not simple text.

 ## Support
 ### If you encounter issues: